roblevay/T1987/Lab 06 Statistics and indexes.md

 WHERE CustomerID = 11000
   AND OrderDate >= '2014-01-01';
 ```
-* Check the actual plan—should switch from scan to seek and become “covered”
+* Check the actual plan—should switch from key lookup to seek and become “covered”

 ---